kenpkz/chainlink-node-gcp/tutorial.md

 ```

 ## Create AlloyDB
-Terraform provide for AlloyDB has not been released, hence we will use gcloud SDK to provision the AlloyDB clsuter, instnce and the database.
+Terraform provider for AlloyDB has not been released, hence we will use gcloud SDK to provision the AlloyDB cluster, instance and the database.

 * refer to the [official Google Cloud AlloyDB doc](https://cloud.google.com/alloydb/docs/cluster-create) for the ***prerequisites*** such as VPC Private Service Control and IAM permissions
 * ensure the VPC, Private Service Connect are setup